ezsystems/ezpublish-docker/README.md

 From there you can check running containers:
 - ```docker ps```

-And inspect the eZ Publish folder which was rsynced into the vm and is used as volume for eZ Publish container:
+And inspect the eZ Publish folder which was rsynced into the vm and is used as volume for `ezpublishvol` container:
 - ```ls -al /vagrant/volumes/ezpublish/```